 Pro Tip

-For a sweeter flavor, bake the sweet potatoes.
-Simply wash the outside, pierce the skin with a fork several times, and then place on a rimmed baking sheet.
+For a sweeter flavor, start with Baked Sweet Potatoes.
+Simply wash the outside, pierce the skin several times with a fork, and then place on a rimmed baking sheet.
 Bake at 400 degrees for 45 minutes.
 Then remove skins before mashing.

 We make this casserole year-round, but it’s best known on holiday menus.
 Try serving it alongside these other delicious mains and sides: